Keyboard shortcuts

 Update configuration

-Usage: sfn config update <KEY> <VALUE>
+Usage: sfn config update [OPTIONS] <KEY> <VALUE>

 Arguments:

-<KEY> [possible values: project-id, registry]
+<KEY> The configuration key [possible values: project-id]

 Options: